lsst-dm/dm_dev_guide/stack/debug.rst

 .. note::

-   See also the `Doxygen documentation on lsstDebug <http://doxygen.lsst.codes/stack/doxygen/x_mainDoxyDoc/base_debug.html>`_.
+   See also the `Pipelines documentation on lsstDebug <https://pipelines.lsst.io/v/daily/modules/lsstDebug/index.html>`_.

 Task Authors
 ============